slakkenhuis/stilish/README.md

-stilish (work-in-progress)
+versatiler (work-in-progress)
 ===============================================================================

-`stilish` will be a simple, modular, *versatile* tool for organising the windows on your desktop.
+The `versatiler` will be a simple, modular tool for organising the windows on your desktop.

 It is written because I got tired of the clunkiness of stacking WMs; of the assumptions that dynamic tiling WMs make; of the mental burden that manual tiling WMs place on the user; and of how time-consuming it is to try all of them only to come to this conclusion.

-At the moment, `stilish` is only an idea.
+At the moment, `versatiler` is only an idea.
 I am currently fleshing it out.
 Since it's a hobby project, work on it will be sporadic and I'm allowing for perfectionism to delay delivery.